Chart Color Schemes

 The level of residential development activity in Walcha is very low in comparison to the average area assessed nationally by AreaSearch

-Walcha experienced limited development activity with an average of two approvals per year between 2014 and 2018, resulting in a total of ten dwellings over the five-year period.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Walcha experienced an average of two dwelling approvals per year over the five-year period ending in 2018, totaling ten dwellings.
+This limited development activity is typical of rural areas with modest housing needs and construction activity constrained by local demand and infrastructure capacity.
+Notably, the small number of approvals can significantly impact annual growth and relativity statistics.

 With population expected to remain stable or decline, Walcha should see reduced pressure on housing, potentially creating opportunities for buyers.